How to Handle Stress in Relationships

 • Make an actual appointment with each other, Shimberg says.
 If you live together, put the cell phones on vibrate, put the kids to bed, and let voicemail pick up your calls.

-• If you can’t “communicate” without raising your voices, go to a public spot like the library, park, or restaurant where you’d be embarrassed if anyone saw you screaming.
+• If you can’t “communicate” without raising your voice, go to a public spot like the library, park, or restaurant where you’d be embarrassed if anyone saw you screaming.

 • Set up some rules.
 Try not to interrupt until your partner is through speaking, or ban phrases such as “You always …” or “You never ….”

 • Use body language to show you’re listening.
-Don’t doodle, look at your watch, or pick at your nails.
-Nod so the other person knows you’re getting the message, and rephrase if you need to.
+Don’t doodle, look at your watch, or pick your nails.
+Nod so the other person knows you’re getting the message, and rephrase if necessary.

 Solutions That Can Save a Relationship

 Be honest about your current financial situation.
-If things have gone south, continuing the same lifestyle is unrealistic, Acknowledge that one partner may be a saver and one a spender, understand there are benefits to both, and agree to learn from each other’s tendencies and more importantly Allow each person to have independence by setting aside money to be spent at his or her discretion.
+If things have gone south, continuing the same lifestyle is unrealistic.
+Acknowledge that one partner may be a saver and one a spender, understand there are benefits to both, and agree to learn from each other’s tendencies.
+More importantly, each person should be allowed independence by setting aside money to be spent at his or her discretion.

 Trust is a key part of a relationship.
 Do you see certain things that cause you not to trust your partner?
 Or do you have unresolved issues that prevent you from trusting others?